tonyking97/inventory-stockmanagement/README.md

-# inventory-stockmanagement
-Smart inventory for stock management
+Smart Inventory to manage all stocks.